-I offer doggy daycare and night care for those who work a night shift (up to 12 hours) as well as dog boarding (24 hr. $30.)
+I offer doggy daycare (or nightcare up to 12 hours) and boarding (24hrs.)
 Most likely there will be other dogs here too.
 They all go with me on errands, visit dog friendly stores, and friends with dogs.
 When weather permits we go to the dog park and swimming at Lake Whatcom.
 In the summer I have a kiddie pool that some dogs love.

 I drive a station wagon that is outfitted with a hammock over the back seat and a crate in the back cargo area.
 Two large dogs and three smaller dogs will fit comfortably and be able to see out of the windows.